parinazn/parinazn.github.io/research.md

-<h2 id="MLecon">Econcomics of AI-Driven Decision Making</h2>
+<h2 id="MLecon">Economics of AI-Driven Decision Making</h2>

 The wide-spread adoption of AI and ML tools for decision making raises questions about the fundamental performance, privacy, and fairness guarantees of algorithmic decision making, particularly in the presence of strategic participants.
-These may include the agents provding the data used in the learning algorithms (e.g., in crowdsourcing), as well as the strategic agents who are governed by such decision rules.
+These may include the agents providing the data used in the learning algorithms (e.g., in crowdsourcing), as well as the strategic agents who are governed by such decision rules.
 Our research in this area analyzes the incentives of such strategic agents and their interactions with AI/ML algorithms.